 Likewise if you’re offering a service and you get the “How long will this take?” or “how much will this cost me?” question.
 You’re doing far more than answering that question – you’re indicating what your interactions will be like, how you’ll address your prospect’s needs, etc. Not only that, but you’re being compared to either the message of your website or the nature of the way that person found you; this is yet another way of saying that you’re reinforcing your brand.

 My point here: there’s writing email, and then there’s creatively connecting with people.
 They’re different types of acts that require different types of work.
-Do your creative, connect-ey type emails when you’re in your creative zone – they’re their own little creations and must be treated as such.
+Do your creative, connect-ey type emails during focus blocks – they’re their own little creations and must be treated as such.

 If you’re not comfortable with letting those messages that require that type of work sit in your Inbox or in their own folder, take the time to craft a creative, brand-resonant message template that indicates that you have their message (you’re prompt) and you’re working on an individualized response to their inquiry (this says “you’re important to me and I want to give your needs due consideration, but I can’t right now”) and will get back to them soon.
 Whatever you do, don’t forget to write that second email.